Prosecutors want juveniles arrested in fatal shooting at Las Vegas park tried as adults

 “This is a murder case, so release back to the community is absolutely inappropriate,” Chief Deputy District Attorney Summer Clarke said.
 “The detention center has the means and the capabilities to transport juveniles to and from appointments — including surgeries, including physical therapy — and while that might be taxing on the staff as a detention center, it certainly is better than putting the community at risk.”

 Prosecutors said they are also seeking adult certification for the getaway driver.
-Clarke declined to disclose either of the defendant’s ages.
+Clarke declined to disclose the age of either defendant.

 “I understand that there are procedural things that they have to finish, but it’s hard to keep coming here, knowing what he did,” Maria Bravo said outside the courtroom.
 “And now all his family members want to show their faces.
 Where were they when he needed gas money?”

-Note: A previous version of this story misstated the area where the shooting occurred.